 DAA has dozens of options for students.
 Some activities that have been offered in the past include soccer, cooking, arts and crafts, dance class, coding, Drama, Mad Science, karate, yo-yo, horseback riding, skiing, world languages, mask making, Student Council, Yearbook, creative writing, and musical productions.
 This program is designed as a service to our students.
 Sessions are generally 45 minutes in length and usually meet once a week for 8-12 weeks.
 Parents are encouraged to participate by organizing an activity to expand the offerings.
 Community members may also be invited to provide sessions after approval of the elementary office.
 Fees for the activities will vary.

 7.0 HOME/SCHOOL COMMUNICATION

 Communication between parents and school is a high priority at DAA.
 Parents receive notices throughout the year about school events.
-Classroom teachers typically create their own weekly blog via Seesaw.
-Information is also available on our website at www.gemsaa-dubai.com.
+Classroom teachers create their own weekly update which is sent via Seesaw every Friday.